frenchie4111/frenchie4111.github.io/_posts/2020-05-13-Coding-Standards-Argument-Ordering.md

 ---
-title: Argument Ordering
+title: "Unwritten Coding Standards: Parameter Ordering"
-subject: How should you order your functions arguments?
+subject: A few words on how you should order parameters to maximize codebase consistency and scalability
 tags: Coding mike8
 layout: post_plain
 ---